jp213/Exoplanet-Analysis/README.md

 The .slides file is an html document - a slide deck created with the RISE extension in Jupyter Notebook, and what I used to present to an audience for a grade.
 Downloading the file and launching it from your local machine is recommended.

-The project that was submitted to the grading team is a Juputer Notebook file.
+The project that was submitted to the grading team is a Notebook file (Google Colaboratory) file.
 It contains complete code, and a more detailed analysis.
 It can be found here: https://drive.google.com/file/d/1c8gHAq13Pi5t0oZBt9tw0ad2C0eruVkk/view?usp=sharing